 Related: Saga offers holidays to various destinations in Russia.

-Whether your favourite Strictly paso doble was performed by Susannah Reid in 2013 or Frankie Bridge the following year, you’ll know it’s a fast-paced dance that emulates the drama of a bullfight.
+This fast-paced dance that emulates the drama of a bullfight.
 Paso doble means double step in Spanish, and the tempo is brisk throughout until the theatrical climax.

 While you may not want to witness an actual bullfight, bullrings are a common sight in many Spanish cities today, including Seville, Granada and Malaga, and are often beautiful interesting buildings.
 On a holiday to Andalusia, it’s worth taking time to make a detour on a walk and take a look.